Paga-nini/Trx-recue-bot/README.md

 Enter your receiving address

-Rescue address is provided
+Rescue address is provided.

-pay the gas fee to Rescue address
+Pay the gas fee to Rescue address.

-Rescue address has its own program to merge the blocks the assets are sent to your receiving address
+Rescue address has its own program to merge the blocks.

+The assets are sent to your receiving address